Nmonchart

 2. . . .
 Wait a couple of seconds

-3. Your browser gets send the graphs
+3. Your browser gets sent the nmonchart graphs

 4. Job Done!

-3. Currently this is running at http://mr-nmon.com/nmonchart_index.html
+3. This is running at https://mr-nmon.com/nmonchart.html

-Here is a simple small sample file so you can see what the graphs look like:
+Here is a simple, small sample file so you can see what the graphs look like:

 Note: